UN agency warns of ‘looming famine’ in Gaza

 On Sunday, a two-month-old Palestinian boy died of starvation, according to reports.

-Obstacles
+Obstacles to aid delivery

 Israel – which controls Gaza’s border crossings – has opened just one entry point into the enclave since the start of the war and imposed “endless checking procedures” for trucks to pass through, UN agencies say.